Diseases & Conditions

 Your doctor may apply an external fixator to hold your pilon fracture in place and stabilize your ankle until your second surgery can take place.

-If your skin and bone are severely damaged, making large incisions to insert plates and screws may injure your skin further.
-This can result in infection.
+In some cases, placement of an external fixator may be the only surgery that is done for your fracture.
+In particular, if your skin and bone are severely damaged, making large incisions to insert plates and screws may injure your skin further.
+This can result in infection or problems with bone healing.
 In this case, your fracture may be treated with an external fixator only or with an external fixator and some screws.

 Recovery